energyRt/energyRt/README.md

 ### Development status

-The current functionality allows development of multi-regional RES models frombasic to well advanced level of complexity, including exogenous or endogenous trade routes (for example, electricity grid), multilevel/nested time-slices, flexible definition of technologies, storages.
-By now, the best way to test the functionality of the package is to check the fully functional examples of the model (see bellow).
+The current functionality allows development of multi-regional RES models from basic to well advanced level of complexity, including multiple regions, exogenous or endogenous interregional trade routes (for example, electricity grid), multilevel/nested time-slices, as well as flexible definition of technologies, storages.
 The package documentation is in development.
+By now, the best way to test the functionality of the package is to check fully functional examples of the model (see *Examples* bellow).

 ## Installation